Tia Dalma

 Tia Dalma is a fictional character from Disney's Pirates of the Caribbean franchise, making her debut in Pirates of the Caribbean: Dead Man's Chest.
 She is a voodoo and hoodoo practitioner who once was in love with the pirate Davy Jones, and ultimately cursed him after his betrayal toward her and abandonment of his duties.
-In the third film, Tia is revealed to be the mortal guise of Calypso, the goddess of the sea.
+In the third film, Tia Dalma is revealed to be the mortal guise of Calypso, the goddess of the sea.

 Tia Dalma is a prominent character in Disney media, appearing prominently in printed media and crossover video games.
 The character continues to hold a likable reception, with Naomie Harris receiving positive reviews from critics for her performance as Tia Dalma.

 Characteristics

-Tia Dalma is a voodoo priestess with black teeth and blue lips, and she has her hair in dreadlocks; she speaks in Jamaican Patois.
+The character was introduced as the mystic Tia Dalma, though later revealed to be the mortal guise of Calypso, the daughter of Atlas and the sea goddess that sailors both loved and feared.
+As Tia Dalma, she is a voodoo priestess with black teeth and blue lips, and she has her hair in dreadlocks; she speaks in Jamaican Patois.
 Harris's mother, a Jamaican immigrant, was her accent coach for the films.
 In personality terms, she is described as flirtatious, "coquettish, sensual, pleasure-loving, and extravagant", alluding to the belief that Calypso was a seductress.